The 1970s kitchen usually looks like a cabinet problem. It is rarely only a cabinet problem.

 Ventilation and Electrical Come Before Appliances

-Before ordering anything, check the panel, circuit capacity, receptacle layout, range location, and ventilation path.
-Some houses from the mid-1960s through the mid-1970s may also have aluminum branch-circuit wiring, which should be reviewed by a licensed electrician before new loads or device changes are added.
+Before appliances are selected, check the panel, circuit capacity, receptacle layout, range location, and ventilation path.
+Some houses from the mid-1960s into the mid-1970s may also have aluminum branch-circuit wiring.
+That is not automatically dangerous, but it needs evaluation by a licensed electrician before new loads or device changes are added.

 Before and After: What Should Actually Change

-A good remodel shouldn't make the kitchen look like it was transplanted from a different house.
+The best before-and-after should not make the kitchen look like it belongs in a different house.

 What a Good 1970s Kitchen Remodel Usually Changes